dspeyer/dspeyer.github.io/magic.md

 On the spellcraft check, receive a synergy bonus for the linked skill.

-The default spellcraft dc is based on using verbal and somatic components (i.e. speaking at a normal volume and gesturing emphatically with at least one hand) but not material components.
+The default spellcraft DC is based on using verbal and somatic components (i.e. speaking at a normal volume and gesturing emphatically with at least one hand) but not material components.
 It is also based on a standard action casting time.
 Modifiers are available (though check if your magic source affects these):

 |Casting Style | DC Modifier |
 |--|--|